GSCrawley/mydatingapp/README.md

 ## note to Braus- because of time constrainst I'm submitting my project as-is.
 It's a mock-dating app with mock video chat capability.
 The log in page and signup page are just for show, they don't actually create a new user in the database.
-I'm almost finished nadding the capability of creating your own profile and seeing it displayed in a form via 'users_show' upon clicking 'save'. it should work by Monday morning
+I'm almost finished nadding the capability of creating your own profile and seeing it displayed in a form via 'users_show' upon clicking 'save'. it will be fixed by monday morning

  ## (Winter Intensive Project) ##

-INFORMATION ENTERED INTO USER_INFO_FORM NEEDS TO REFLECT IN USERS_SHOW AND 'SAVE' BUTTON SHOULD LINK THERE TO DISPLAY IT

-ALSO, STRINGS TYPED INTO CHATBOX SHOULD DISPLAY IN A FIELD NEXT TO OR UNDER THE VIDEO IMAGE

  # get started